playkostudios/OctreeCSG-ea/README.md

 missing, such as directly operating with meshes and assigning materials.

 TODO:
-- [ ] Use gl-matrix instead of threejs-math
+- [x] Use gl-matrix instead of threejs-math
+  - Also did a bunch of optimisations
 - [ ] Fix operations with polygons that aren't triangles
   - If OctreeCSG also has this problem, do a PR
 - [ ] Add workers for true async operations